peak-platform/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] 🐛 Bug fix (non-breaking change which fixes an issue)
 - [ ] ✨ New feature (non-breaking change which adds functionality)
-- [ ] 💥 Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] 💥 Breaking change (fix or feature that would cause existing functionality not to work as expected)
 - [ ] 🛠 Adding or updating configuration files, development scripts etc.
 - [ ] ♻️ Refactoring (no functional changes, no API changes)
 - [ ] 🧹 Chore (removing redundant files, fixing typos etc.)
 - [ ] 📄 Documentation Update
 - [ ] ❓ Other (if none of the other choices applies)

-If "Other" please specify

-**YOUR TEXT HERE**

-# Testing

-Please include steps that the reviewer can follow to test the changes

-1.
-2.
-3.
+**If you answered "other", then please explain below.**

-# Other information
+## Additional information

-Please add any other information that would be useful for the reviewer.
+Please add any additional information that will be useful for the reviewer.

-**YOUR TEXT HERE**